didier-wenzek/odist/README.md

     files "." |> flatmap words |> map String.lowercase |> filter (fun w -> (String.get w 0) = 'a')

-Note that these transformations are lazy: they are performed only when the dataset is actually reduced into some aggregate.
+Note that these transformations are lazy: they are only performed when the dataset is actually reduced into some aggregate.
+For instance, underneath a mapped collection simply waits for a call to the `fold` function to transform the given `append` argument and to forward the call to the former collection.

+    let map f col =
+      let transform append = (fun acc item -> append acc (f item)) in {
+        fold = (fun append merge seed -> col.fold (transform append) merge seed);
+      }

-Such a reduction is driven by a reducer which gives the three arguments expected by a collection to be folded plus a fourth one aimed to finalize the reduction:
+A reduction is driven by a reducer which gives the three arguments expected by a collection to be folded plus a fourth one aimed to finalize the reduction:
 - an `empty` initial aggregate,
 - an `append` function aimed to inject one item into an aggregate,
 - a `merge` function aimed to merge two aggregates,
 - a `result` function which transform an aggregate into a final outcome.

-This gives a reducer of type `(item, aggregate, outcome) Fold.red`, which reduces a collection of `item` into an `aggregate` and than into a final `outcome`.
+A reducer of type `(item, aggregate, outcome) Fold.red` reduces a collection of `item` into an `aggregate` and than into a final `outcome`.

 Reducers are built around an associative binary operation with an identity element (*a.k.a. a monoid*).